 Surprisingly, Russia's total gas and oil exports – the country's main source of foreign currency – have not changed significantly, despite 11 rounds of Western sanctions targeting the energy sector.

-The IMF had to admit that it was the West's efforts to isolate the Russian economy through sanctions that pushed Moscow to adapt better to the new harsh conditions.
-And Moscow succeeded in finding a way out of the difficulties.
+The IMF has had to admit that it was the West's efforts to isolate the Russian economy through sanctions that pushed Moscow to better adapt to the new harsh conditions.
+And Moscow has succeeded in finding a way to overcome the difficulties.

 The above optimistic assessments are specifically demonstrated by the data of Russia's production capacity in the second quarter of 2023, reaching a record growth rate of 81%; the growth index of mining, manufacturing and construction reached 77.7%, according to the Central Bank of Russia.